When Jack and Sarah* went to Taiwan with their little daughter, Sarah’s parents went along. Not in body, but in every other way they could.

 Eventually, to keep family peace, Jack and Sarah chose another name for their daughter, but it was the beginning of the end.
 Sarah’s parents were so deeply entwined in their daughter’s life that they simply could not handle her living abroad.

-To be very simple, there are three kinds of missionary parents: Helicopter, Kite and Launch Pad.
+There are three kinds of missionary parents: Helicopter, Kite and Launch Pad.
+Sarah’s were classic helicopters.

 Launch Pad Parents

-Launch pad parents, by contrast, believe that God called them to raise missionaries and blast them off to impact a lost world.
+Launch pad parents believe that God called them to raise missionaries and blast them off to impact a lost world.
 They don’t love their children and grandchildren any less, but they feel privileged to be the “Houston” support staff.

 Another woman wrote that her parents were “deeply involved without demands.”
 Half a world from each other, they wrote often and came to visit.
 When the grandchildren went back to the USA, the grandparents continued a nurturing relationship with them despite the fact they had grown up so far apart.